 Police Scotland will monitor compliance with these regulations, and have indicated that they will take a reasonable, fair and proportionate approach.

-Businesses and premises were asked not to open for trade from close on trade 23 March 2020.
-This request is now supported in legislation.
-The Scottish Government will look again at these measures each 21 days from the regulations coming into force, and relax them if the evidence shows this is possible.
+Certain businesses and premises, as described above, are allowed to open for trade from 3 July 2020.
+This change is now reflected in legislation.
+We will look again at these measures each 21 days from the regulations coming into force, or as required and informed by the route map and relevant advice, and relax them if the evidence shows this is possible.